freezingsaddles/freezing-web/README.md

 - `OBSERVER_TEAMS`: Comma-separated list of any teams that are just observing, not playing (they can get their overall stats included, but won't be part of leaderboards)
 - `START_DATE`: The beginning of the competition.
 - `END_DATE`: The end of the competition.

+## Beginning of year procedures

+* Update the Strava team id for the new team for observers to be the team for the overall Freezing Saddles team for the year
+* Update the start and end dates in the production `.env` file
+* Truncate the following MySQL tables: (see freezing/sql/year-start.sql)
+  * teams
+  * athletes
+  * rides
+  * ride_geo
+  * ride_weather
+* Restart the services